-Below is a list of popular posts, or those that I have worked particularly hard on and consider worth reading.
+Below is a list of other popular posts, several that I have worked particularly hard on, am proud of, and consider worth reading.

 How to Kill Yourself Snowshoeing